Looking to shore up your immune defenses?

 Stress is an immune system destroyer.

-A large meta-analysis of studies tracked 68,000 people over 8 years and found that moderate stress increases the risk of death by 40% and high levels of stress increased risk of death by 90%.
+A large meta-analysis of studies tracked 68,000 people over 8 years and found that moderate stress increases the risk of death by 40% and high levels of stress increase the risk of death by 90%.

 Researchers have found that psychological stress disrupts the functional interaction between your nervous and immune systems, resulting in reduced immune response, slow wound healing, reactivating latent viruses, and enhancing the risk for more severe infectious diseases.